ansys/pyedb/doc/source/user_guide/design_navigation.rst

 * SIwave CPA,
 * Q3D,
 * RaptorX,
-* and HFSS PI.
+* and HFSS-PI.

-This is the recommended architectural view for the gRPC API because it avoids scattering setup access across multiple legacy-style properties.
+This is the recommended architectural view for PyEDB API because it avoids scattering setup access across multiple legacy-style properties.

 .. note::